Junk science: History

 In 1999, Paul Ehrlich and others advocated public policies to improve the dissemination of valid environmental scientific knowledge and discourage junk science:

 The Intergovernmental Panel on Climate Change reports offer an antidote to junk science by articulating the current consensus on the prospects for climate change, by outlining the extent of the uncertainties, and by describing the potential benefits and costs of policies to address climate change.

 In a 2003 study about changes in environmental activism regarding the Crown of the Continent Ecosystem, Pedynowski noted that junk science can undermine the credibility of science over a much broader scale because misrepresentation by special interests casts doubt on more defensible claims and undermines the credibility of all research.

 In his 2006 book Junk Science, Dan Agin emphasized two main causes of junk science: fraud, and ignorance.
 In the first case, Agin discussed falsified results in the development of organic transistors:

 As far as understanding junk science is concerned, the important aspect is that both Bell Laboratories and the international physics community were fooled until someone noticed that noise records published by Jan Hendrik Schön in several papers were identical—which means physically impossible.

 In the second case, he cites an example that demonstrates ignorance of statistical principles in the lay press:

 Since no such proof is possible [that genetically modified food is harmless], the article in The New York Times was what is called a "bad rap" against the U.S. Department of Agriculture—a bad rap based on a junk-science belief that it's possible to prove a null hypothesis.

 Agin asks the reader to step back from the rhetoric, as "how things are labeled does not make a science junk science."
 In its place, he offers that junk science is ultimately motivated by the desire to hide undesirable truths from the public.

+The rise of open-access (free to read) journals has resulted in economic pressure on academic publishers to publish junk science.
+Even when the journal is peer-reviewed, the authors, rather than the readers, become the customer and the source of funding for the journal, so the publisher is incentivized to publish as many papers as possible, including those that are methodologically unsound.